 - Sunwaves Festival (alternate between May and August) – 5 days of music in Mamaia.

-How to get from Bucharest to Constanta
+How to get to Constanta Romania

-The nearest airport to Constanța is Mihail Kogălniceanu Airport which is 26 km northwest of Constanta.
+The nearest airport to Constanța is Mihail Kogălniceanu Airport (CND) which is 26 km northwest of Constanta.
 Many flights from London, Rome and Istanbul fly to this airport daily.

 How to get around Constanta Romania

-The Constanta metropolitan area is over 58sq km (22.3 sq mile).
 It is possible to walk to all the attractions in this Constanta itinerary, but the distances are quite far, and you may prefer to enjoy the city rather than walk from place to place.

 The local bus in Constanta costs 2.5 lei for a single ride.
 Buy a ticket from a CT Bus ticket booth next to a major bus stop (see below) before getting on the bus.
 Once you are on the bus, validate the bus ticket with a timestamp.